sashinpivotal/spring-boot-actuator-micrometer/README.md

 cd prometheus-*
 ```

--   Configure `prometheus.yml` assuming you are running
+-   Configure `prometheus.yml` assuming
-    your target application is rinning on port `8080` and
+    your target application is running on port `8080` and
-    actuator base path is `actuator`
+    actuator base path is the default `actuator`

 ```
     ...